 The Council will commence the investigation of all food complaints received from members of the public or food businesses within two working days of receipt.
 In the case of urgent investigations, we endeavour to make contact within the same working day.
-Officers will investigate complaints in accordance with the requirements of the NIFMG Food Complaints Investigation Procedure (currently being updated) and where necessary the Council will liaise with Originating, Home Authorities and Primary Authorities during the course of its investigation.
-In determining the appropriate course of action.
-The Council will take into consideration any reports received from the Home, Originating or Primary Authorities and the food business identified as the cause of the complaint and will have regard to the Council's Regulatory and Enforcement Policy.
-For 2019/20 the Council estimates that it will receive approximately 670 complaints relating to food or the hygiene of food premises.
+Officers will investigate complaints in accordance with the requirements of the Northern Ireland Food Liaison Group's Food Complaints Investigation Procedure, and where necessary the Council will liaise with Originating, Home Authorities and Primary Authorities during the course of its investigation.
+In determining the appropriate course of action, the Council will take into consideration any reports received from the Home, Originating or Primary Authorities and the Food business identified as the cause of the complaint and will have regard to the Council's Regulatory and Enforcement Policy.
+For 2017/2018 the Council estimates that it will receive approximately 630 complaints relating to food or the hygiene of food premises.